Youssefachouri/resources/en/about_static.md

 --- Abstract / Meta description ---

 QR codes can not only be links to websites.
-They can "tell" your smartphone to start a call, connect to Wi-Fi, save contact cards or calendar events or they can open specific apps on your phone
+They can "tell" your smartphone to start a call, connect to Wi-Fi, save contact cards or calendar events.
+They can even open specific apps on your phone

 --- Short content 1 ---